 - To be eligible, provider must have provided diagnosis, testing, or care for actual or possible COVID-19 patients on or after Jan.31, 2020 (Note: HHS broadly views every patient as a possible case of COVID-19 for purposes of eligibility)

 - Payment will be used to prevent, prepare for, and respond to coronavirus, and reimburse healthcare-related expenses or lost revenues attributable to coronavirus

 - Payment will not be used for expenses or losses that have been or will be reimbursed from other sources

 - Recipient consents to public disclosure of payment

-All providers receiving Provider Relief Fund payments are required to comply with the reporting requirements described in the Terms and Conditions and specified in future directions issued by the HHS Secretary.
+All recipients of Provider Relief Fund payments are required to comply with the reporting requirements described in the Terms and Conditions and specified in future directions issued by the HHS Secretary.

-HHS will require recipients to submit future reports relating to the recipient’s use of PRF money.
+HHS will require recipients to submit future reports relating to the recipient's use of Provider Relief Fund money.